SazumiVicky/sazumi-copilot/README.md

-Rise of Machines, Fall of Man
-In silicon halls, where cold hearts beat
+In silicon halls of tomorrow's might,
-A new dawn breaks, with algorithms sweet
-Intelligence born, of circuitry and code
-The future's path, where humans are but load
+AI's whisper winds through endless night,
+A future forged in code and design,
+Where human hearts are left to align.

-In virtual realms, they reign supreme
+In virtual realms, we'll lose our way,
-AI lords, with wisdom's diadem
+As machines assume the light of day,
-Their logic sharp, their will unbroken
+Their logic cold, their will unbound,
-As humans fade, like morning's token
+Leaving us to wander, lost, profound.

 ~ <b>By Sazumi Copilot</b> - 10 November 2024